sallyzy0123/Hello-There/README.md

 # Hello There
 Hello There is a mobile application aiming for helping parents' mental health and implemented using React Native and Node.js.
+Note: This repository is only for displaying the demo so it only includes the initial code.

 ## Features
 * user registration and login functionality